domvwt/msc-thesis/thesis/thesis.md

 : Model performance on the test set. {#tbl:results}

-We note that the CatBoost model's performance is little better than an unskilled classifier in terms of its AUC-PR score, suggesting that it is of little value for fraud dection in this scenario.
+We note that the CatBoost model's performance is little better than an unskilled classifier in terms of its AUC-PR score, suggesting that it is of little value for fraud detection in this scenario.
 In answer to our first research question (Q1), we conclude that the GNN models are superior to the CatBoost model for the anomalous node classification task.
 Further, the increase in performance on this task more than justifies the additional cost in terms of complexity and computational resource required to train the GNN models.
 To answer our second research question (Q2), our best performing kGNN model achieves an uplift of 53.7% in AUC-ROC score over the CatBoost model, and an uplift of 769.2% in AUC-PR score over the CatBoost model.

 The stand out performance of the kGNN model may be explained by its capacity to learn and combine higher order features of the graph.
 A potential avenue for further study would be to investigate what features the model is learning and how they influence the model's performance.
 Work by @yingGNNExplainerGeneratingExplanations2019 on the GNNExplainer tool is likely worth exploring.